 In addition to current developments, we encourage students to investigate the history of computing from Babbage, through Turing, Berners Lee, Steve Jobs and beyond.
 All students gain an understanding and experience of programming using a range of languages.

 Key Stage 3

 At KS3 many students arrive with limited knowledge or experience of Computing.
 Starting with the exploration of the devices and systems that dominate their world, students quickly gain a knowledge of how these devices work and what components make them up.

 Statement of Curriculum Intent

-At Key Stage 4 students are offered the option of taking GCSE Computer Science or the Level 2 National Certificate in Information Technology.
-In both cases, students will have gained a solid foundation at Key Stage 3 from which they can progress.
+At KS4 students are offered the option of taking GCSE Computer Science or the Level 2 BTEC in Digital Information Technology.
+In both cases, students will have gained a solid foundation at KS3 from which they can progress.

 Computer Science students will comprehend the importance of computing within the world of technology.

 Like Mathematics, Computer Science underpins a huge range of subjects, and has concepts and ways of working that do not change quickly over time, including programming, algorithms and data structures.